AbsaOSS/cobrix/README.md

   otherwise expression `F-A = 1` is ambiguous since it is not clear if `F-A` is a variable name or an expression of subtraction.
   In this case the variable name should be `F_A` and the expression should be `F_A = 1`.
 - You can only reference variables that go _before_ the redefine field.
 This is because record decoding is forward only.
-- Use only field names themselves, not full paths, e.g. `COMPANY` instead of `RECODD.DETAILS.COMPANY` .
+- Use only field names themselves, not full paths, e.g. `COMPANY` instead of `RECORD.DETAILS.COMPANY` .
 - Only integral numeric literals are supported.
 Decimals are not supported.
 - The expression should return a boolean.
 For example:
   - `RECORD_TYPE = 'C'` is valid since it returns true for company records and false for person records.